h2oai/tutorials/DriverlessAI/aquarium/aquarium.md

 H2O Aquarium is H2O's cloud environment that provides access to various tools for workshops, conferences, and training.

 All labs have a specific **Lab Duration*** time to complete the lab.
-If you would like to continue exploring H2O's Driverless AI, request a [21-Day Free Trial: H2O Driverless AI license Key](https://www.h2o.ai/products/h2o-driverless-ai/) to use with [H2O Driverless AI Prerelease Environment](http://prerelease.h2o.ai/).
+If you would like to continue exploring H2O's Driverless AI, request a [21-Day Free Trial: H2O Driverless AI license Key](https://www.h2o.ai/products/h2o-driverless-ai/).

 ## How to Create an Aquarium Account